 It is best to avoid using a box filter (which is like disabling filtering) as well as using a filter width so small that you end up with practically no filtering.

 It is important to note that all renderers don't implement filters in the same way, even if they have the same names.
-What Solid Angle call a gaussian may not be the same as your Photoshop gaussian or 3Delight/PRMan/MentalRay.
+What Arnold calls a gaussian may not be the same as your Photoshop gaussian or 3Delight/PRMan/MentalRay.
 There can be slight differences in implementation, differences in the cutoff of filters whose support is infinite, etc. So don't assume that your filtering know-how can be transferred from one renderer to another verbatim.
-However, Solid Angle has tried to replicate the standard filters from RenderMan.
+However, Arnold tries to replicate the standard filters from RenderMan.

 The default gaussian-2.0 is slightly blurrier than others, but you could just reduce its width from 2.0 to 1.8-1.9 to get it sharper.